pipech/erpnext-docker-debian/README.md

 ## Development Setup

-This setup will pull latest Frappe and ERPNext code from frappe repository development branch and it will share apps and sites folder to host machine so you could explore the code.
+This setup will share apps and sites folder to host machine so you could explore the code.

 ### Usage